b10116006-art/AI-Model-Architecture-Lab/README.md

 # AI Model Architecture Lab

-Author: Po-Yun Chen

-This repository documents a series of deep learning experiments exploring how architectural changes influence model performance.
+This repository explores fundamental deep learning model architectures used in modern AI systems.

-Instead of only running course notebooks, this project focuses on **systematically modifying model architectures and analyzing experimental results**.

-The experiments cover two major model families used in modern computer vision:
+The goal of this project is to experiment with different model design choices and understand how architectural modifications affect performance.

+The experiments focus on:

 - Convolutional Neural Networks (CNN)
 - Vision Transformers (ViT)